 Many cases of shoulder pain are seen at the clinic.
 Pain may be due

-to injuries such as a fractured collarbone or due to general overuse syndromes.
+to injuries such as a fractured collarbone or due to general overuse

-One of the most common problems is rotator cuff tendonitis where the patient
+syndromes.
+One of the most common problems is rotator cuff

-often has difficulty lifting a kettle or putting an arm into a coat sleeve
+or putting an arm into a coat sleeve for example.
+Prolonged lack of

-for example.
-Prolonged lack of shoulder movement may lead the joint to eventually
+shoulder movement may lead the joint to eventually “freeze”.

 Back to top.

-This type of pain is common during and following pregnancy due to pelvic ligaments relaxing from hormonal changes.
+This type of pain is common during and following pregnancy due to

-or with traumatic sports injury to the joint from activities like triple jump, for example.
+sitting cross-legged, or with traumatic sports injury to the joint from

-Pain often radiates into the buttock and groin on the affected side.
+buttock and groin on the affected side.

 Back to top.